BetterWayElectronics/ps5-code-reader/README.md

 ## Purchase ##

   If you are a commercial user, I highly suggest you buy the software here: https://betterwayelectronics.com.au/ps5codereader

+	There is a demo available on my website, though it only has the 30,000+ descriptions every second month!
+Otherwise it defults to the public 56 codes.

   After purchase, provide your HWID via the provided application to obtain your license key.